Amsterdam taxi services recommends:

 Things to see & do in Netherlands while you are here…

 Amsterdam – Holland’s emblematic capital brims with romance, culture and kicks.
-Take a candlelit cruise along the canals, lined with narrow-fronted buildings dating from the city’s heyday as a trading centre, browse the paintings of the Dutch masters at the Rijksmuseum and the Van Gogh museum, or maybe the Frans Hals museum.
+Take a candlelit cruise along the canals, lined with narrow-fronted buildings dating from the city’s heyday as a trading center, browse the paintings of the Dutch masters at the Rijksmuseum and the Van Gogh museum, or maybe the Frans Hals museum.

 Arnhem – Take a trip to Arnhem, in southeastern Holland, scene of WWII’s ‘Operation Market Garden’, in which the city’s Rhine crossing proved a ‘Bridge too Far’ for the allied forces attempting to bring an early conclusion to hostilities.